auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 ---
 # Step-up Authentication for Web Apps

-With Step-up Authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.
+With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger mechanism to access sensitive information or perform certain transactions.

 For instance, a user may be allowed to access views with sensitive data or reset their password only after confirming their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

-To accomplish step-up authentication, you will do the following:
-1. Create a rule that challenges the user to authenticate with MFA when the web app asks for it.
-2. Configure your web app to check the ID Token claims for MFA if the user tries to access a restricted page.
+To accomplish step-up authentication for your web app, you will create a rule that challenges the user to authenticate with MFA when the web app asks for it, check the ID Token claims for MFA if the user tries to access a restricted page, and then challenge the user if MFA is not included in the claim.
-3. If the output of the validation is that the user has not authenticated with MFA, then challenge the user again.

 ## How it works